-1. The explanation of the Accounting Officer that the Procurement was tendered for by the Ministry of Public Works through restricted tendering for pre-qualified contractors and not by request for Quotations was insufficient as there was no justification provided using restricted tendering for fencing projects at various

-Meteorological Stations at a contract sum of Kshs 27,760,162.00 pursuant to section 73 of the Public Procurement and Disposal Act, 2005.

-- 2. The Accounting Officer during the period under review was Dr. Richard Lesiyampe. - 3.
+- 1. The explanation of the Accounting Officer that the Procurement was tendered for by the Ministry of Public Works through restricted tendering for pre-qualified contractors and not by request for Quotations was insufficient as there was no justification provided using restricted tendering for fencing projects at various Meteorological Stations at a contract sum of Kshs 27,760,162.00 pursuant to section 73 of the Public Procurement and Disposal Act, 2005. - 2.
+The Accounting Officer during the period under review was Dr. Richard Lesiyampe. - 3.
 The Accounting Officer at the Ministry of Public Works during the period under review was - 4.
 The matter remains unresolved.

-1. The EACC and DCI should, within three months after the adoption of this report, investigate the propriety of using restricted tendering for fencing projects at various Meteorological Stations at a contract sum of Kshs 27,760,162.00 by the State department of Environment and Natural Resources during the financial year 2014/2015 with a view to prosecuting any person found culpable.
+The Auditor-General to, within three months after the adoption of this Report, undertake further audit on the propriety of using restricted tendering for fencing projects at various meteorological projects by the Department of Environment and Natural Resources during the financial year 2014/2015.